 Whether your third-party outsourcing should be a Professional Employer Organization (PEO) or Employer of Record (EOR) mainly depends on if you already have a legal entity in the country you’re hiring in.
 If you do, you’ll want a PEO, which follows a co-employment model, which can complicate the employer and employee relationship.

 If you don’t have an entity, go for an EOR, which can help expand your workforce while maintaining labor laws.
 An EOR will have its own Irish entity and ensure that your HR processes remain compliant with all local and federal labor laws.

 Both large and small companies want to hire employees in Ireland and other countries, but are unsure of how to navigate the country’s benefits processes, payroll, and labor laws.
 Via’s EOR services makes hiring Irish talent and building your global team seamless.
 Our easy-to-use platform helps you manage the local HR processes for benefits, payroll, background checks, and more.
 We have a local team of lawyers and on-the ground experts that understand compliance as you expand abroad.

-As your employer-or-record/entity in Ireland, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Ireland, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Ireland with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.